icfnext/aem-parent/README.md

 ## Overview

-Maven parent POM for Adobe AEM projects that defines a dependency management section containing all of the available dependencies that are provided by the OSGi container.
+Maven parent POM for AEM (Adobe CQ) projects that defines a dependency management section containing all of the available dependencies that are provided by the OSGi container.

 AEM projects that define this project as the parent will only need to specify a &lt;dependencies&gt; section containing the subset of dependencies in use and may omit the version and scope definitions.